5 Cozy, Spicy Mulled Wine Recipes to Warm Up Your Winter

 Ginger Mulled Wine

-If your taste preferences run to the warm spice of ginger, then there's a mulled wine for you.
+We love ginger as a warming spice, especially in mulled wine and particularly when winter has us in its icy grip.
 This recipe calls for candied ginger, but you can also replace it with the same amount of peeled, fresh ginger.
-It makes five 5-ounce mugs of mulled wine.
+It makes 5 (5-ounce) mugs of mulled wine.

 Ingredients